small-logo

 Our seminars, all previously-certified for Continuing Legal Education credits, include:

-• Crisis Management for Lawyers & Their Clients
+Crisis Communications for Healthcare Executives & Their Attorneys

 Our signature seminar can be done as a short, 45-minute to 1-hour seminar, appropriate for breakfast or practice group lunch meetings, or as a 2 to 4-hour seminar.
-Especially in today’s world of immediate information, when reporters won’t wait long for you to return that call before posting the story online and where virtually everyone is a “journalist” armed with a camera and able to reach thousands of people with one simple Facebook message, attorneys and their clients simply cannot wait until a legal decision is rendered.
+Especially in today’s world of immediate information, when reporters won’t wait long for you to return that call before posting the story online and where virtually everyone is a “journalist” armed with a camera and able to reach thousands of people with one simple Facebook message, health care executives and their attorneys simply cannot wait until a legal decision is rendered.
 They must be prepared to vigorously defend their situation in a wide variety of venues, as well as media outlets.
 Hennes Communications often works with legal teams by immediately preparing for the Court of Public Opinion so they, the organization they serve and their client are not declared “guilty” before they can even be heard in the Court of Law — and sometimes, we can help forestall a situation from even spawning a court case at all.
-This seminar includes: establishing & maintaining “control of the message”; when a reporter calls – making your points and not just answering questions; reporter’s agenda vs. the attorney’s agenda; dealing with the press proactively and reactively.
-We frequently present this seminar, in varying lengths, for bar associations and at law firms for the benefit of a firm’s attorneys, corporate counsel and clients.
-A number of firms have used these seminars as an effective marketing tool to reinforce existing business relationships and prospect for new business.
+This seminar includes: establishing & maintaining “control of the message”; when a reporter calls – making your points and not just answering questions; reporter’s agenda vs. your agenda; dealing with the press proactively and reactively.

 Our newest seminars aimed at legal audiences and their clients include: